- Gain expertise in novel methods of processing minerals in high ionic strength media.

 - Visit industry to gain insight into current hydrometallurgical mineral processing techniques.

-- Design and build prototype bench-top reactors for processing minerals with optimal space-time yield.
+- Design and build prototype reactors for processing minerals with optimal space-time yield.

+The mining industry accounts for 10 percent of world energy consumption.
+The US mining industry alone consumes 1246 Trillion Btu/Year.
+Much of this is concerned with drilling, crushing and the logistics of ore movement.
 Traditional ore processing is generally carried out using either hydrometallurgy (high cost, low volume, reasonable selectivity) or pyrometallurgy (lower cost, high volume, low selectivity).
 Both methods require a large energy input and produce large volumes of waste e.g. slags or waste water.
-This project will seek to use a new type of solvent process which will be more selective, use less energy, and be more environmentally compatible.
+This project will seek to propose a paradigm shift in mining seeking to extract metals in situ without drilling.
+This will use a new type of solvent process and a novel method of fracturing rock with the aim of being more selective, using less energy, and being more environmentally compatible.

 The project will address a diverse group of ore minerals commonly encountered in important hydrothermal deposit types such as epithermal gold and porphyry copper (including the world-class Lepanto deposit, in the Philippines, with our partner ARGO).
 These minerals, and the chemical elements they host, pose both challenges and opportunities for mineral processing operations.

 This project will explore the electrochemistry of common sulfosalt minerals in ionic liquids to assess the potential for new environmentally-benign approaches to processing.
-It will suit a student, either with a degree in mineral processing/applied geology/geochemistry/mineralogy who is keen to develop skills in chemistry, or with a degree in chemistry who is keen to apply their skills in the mineral processing industry.
+It will suit a student, either with a degree in mineral processing/applied geology/geochemistry/mineralogy who is keen to develop skills in chemistry and engineering, or with a degree in chemistry who is keen to apply their skills in the mineral processing industry.

 HostUniversity of Leicester